Monica Aksamit

 Monica Aksamit (born February 18, 1990) is an American former Olympic saber fencer.
 She represented the United States at the 2016 Summer Olympics, earning a bronze medal in the Women's Saber Team competition.
 She won a gold medal with Team USA at the 2019 Pan American Games.
-In 2022, she was a contestant on Fox’s dating and relationship reality television series revival, Joe Millionaire: For Richer or Poorer.
+In 2022, she was a contestant on the dating and relationship reality television series Joe Millionaire: For Richer or Poorer.

 Early life

 Aksamit was born in New York City, lived in Matawan, New Jersey and Morganville, New Jersey, and since 2020 has lived in Brooklyn, New York.
 Her mother (Marzena Kaminska) and father (Peter Aksamit), both of whom immigrated to the United States from Poland, divorced when she was nine years old, after which her mother raised her, and she has a half-sister, Olivia.
 All of her family other than her immediate family lives in Poland.
 Her parents sent her to live with her grandparents in Poland when she was one and half years old, and she spent some of her younger years living in Poland with her grandparents, while attending pre-school there.

 She returned to the United States for kindergarten, and later attended public elementary and middle schools in Matawan.
 She then attended Matawan Regional High School.

-Aksamit then attended Pennsylvania State University ('12) on a full fencing scholarship, majoring in kinesiology.
+Aksamit then attended Pennsylvania State University (2012) on a full fencing scholarship, majoring in kinesiology.
 She left before graduating, but went back to finish her degree.
 She taught fencing at Brookdale Community College and teaches fencing at St. John Vianney High School in Holmdel, New Jersey.